nosas/blog/performance_classification/article.md

 Now we're aiming for a more specific goal - to hit the apple's center.

 We would have high precision if there were a cluster of arrows directly at the apple's center.
-On the other hand, if we shot a cluster of arrows directly above the apple - the arrows consistently landed above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the consistency, but low accuracy.
+On the other hand, if we shot a cluster of arrows directly above the apple - the arrows reliably landed above the apple, but had no guarantee of hitting the apple's center - we would still have high precision due to the consistency, but low accuracy.

+High precision allows us to trust the arrow to land directly at the apple's center.

 ### Training precision in Keras